dataluscorp/browser/testing/geckodriver/doc/index.rst

 Gecko-based browsers.

-This program provides the HTTP API described by the `WebDriver protocol`_. to communicate with Gecko browsers, such as Firefox.
-It translates calls into the :ref:`Firefox remote protocol <Protocol>` by acting as a proxy between the local- and remote ends.
+This program provides the HTTP API described by the `WebDriver protocol`_. to communicate with Gecko browsers, such as Datalus.
+It translates calls into the :ref:`Datalus remote protocol <Protocol>` by acting as a proxy between the local- and remote ends.

 You can consult the `change log`_ for a record of all notable changes